GabrielIamato/iris_classification_model/README.md

 ## 📄 License

-This project is licensed under the MIT License.
+This project is licensed under the GNU General Public License v3.0, published by the Free Software Foundation.